ewolf/spiderpup/doc/learning_spiderpup.md

 Subcomponent state can be attached to a state object.
 In this example, the `testapp` component has two `counter` components embedded in it.
 Each instance of a component has its own state.
-Th state of a subcomponent can be attached in the `comp` object of the state.
+The state of a subcomponent can be attached in the `comp` object of the state.
 A testapp state (s) here has references to its child components thru s.comp.A and s.comp.B.